refactorsaurusrex/journal-cli/README.md

 Add-JournalEntryContent "Today I went to work, and it was swell."
 ```

 By default, new content will be entered under the standard H1 date header.
 But you can also specify a header name with the `-Header` parameter.
 If the header already exists, your content will be appended to it.
-Otherwise, the new header will be appended to the bottom of the entry.
+Otherwise, the new header will be appended to the bottom of the entry along with the associated content.
 You can also add tags with the `-Tags` parameter, and target an entry date other than `Today` by using the `-Date` and/or `-DateOffset` parameters.

 ## Write notes to your future self